- Paper - junk mail, office paper, newspapers, magazines, telephone directories, paperback books

-- Cardboard - brown card, glossy printed card, egg boxes, inner tubes from toilet and kitchen roll
+- Cardboard - brown card, glossy printed card, egg boxes, inner tubes from toilet and kitchen rolls

 - Metal Cans - drink cans, food cans, pet food cans

-- Aluminium aerosols (should be empty) - deodorant, cleaning material, hair products, squirty cream
+- Aluminium aerosols (should be empty) - deodorant, cleaning products, hair products

 - Foil - food containers, take away trays, soft foil (should be clean and scrunched up)

-- Plastics - types 1 (PET/PETE), 2 (HDPE/PE-HD) and 4 (LDPE/PE-LD) these numbers can be found in a triangle on many plastic items for example plastic bags, plastic bottles and plastic milk containers - lids off.
+- Plastics - types 1 (PET/PETE), 2 (HDPE/PE-HD) and 4 (LDPE/PE-LD) these numbers can be found in a triangle on many plastic items.
+See the image on this page.
+Examples of items include plastic bags, plastic food containers and see-through plastic milk containers with lids removed.

 Wash and squash

 All drinks cans, plastic bottles and food cans should be washed out before placing in green bins/bags to avoid contamination.
-Squashing them will give you additional space in your bin.
+Squashing them will give you extra space in your bin.

-We will collect any extra recycling you can't fit in your bin if you leave it in a clear plastic bag at the side of your bin on collection day.
-Don't use black sacks we won't pick these up.
+We will collect any extra recycling if you leave it in a clear plastic bag or a green bag at the side of your bin on your collection day.
+Please don't use black sacks as we won't pick these up.